 With a rich heritage from Roman times, a town of Poreč is definitely worth visiting.
 Be sure to visit Eufrazijeva bazilika, a complex made in late Antiquity with the influences of Byzantine art.

 #3 – Rovinj

 Definitely a gem of Istria!
 The old town is situated in a small peninsula on a top of which the church of St. Eufemia is placed.
-It is full of narrow streets that becomes an open-air art galleries through the summer.
+It is full of narrow streets that become open-air art galleries through the summer.
 With a rich fishermen tradition, paying a visit to one of its restaurants is a must!

 #4 – Motovun

 The Medieval town Motovun is situated on a top of one of the hills in the inland of Istria.
 You should definitely take a walk through its walls and enjoy the view.
-During the July a movie festival is organized there so you can watch the movies on open air at the main town square.
+During July a movie festival is organized there so you can watch the movies on open air at the main town square.